CuteBoiz/Deep-Learning/README.md

   sudo apt-get install libffi-dev
   ```
   <li><b>Install</b></li>
+  Change director

   `cd Python-3.7.4`
+  Now run the following command to run the configuration script:

   `./configure`
+  Now is the time to install Python.

   `make` or `sudo apt-get make`

+  Also, run the following command for Python installation:
   `sudo make install`

   Check if successful: